solo-io/gloo/docs/content/installation/advanced_configuration/fds_mode.md

     # set to either WHITELIST, BLACKLIST, or DISABLED
     # WHITELIST is the default value
     fdsMode: WHITELIST
-    fdsOptions:
-      # Enterprise-only: set to false to disable automated GraphQL schema generation as part of FDS.
-      # true is the default value (enabled)
-      graphqlEnabled: true
 ```
 {{% /tab %}}
 {{< /tabs >}}